dashpay/docs/developers/integration.rst

    Transaction Version and related “Payload” to the network.

-2. Integrated Systems must be able to `serialize and deserialize <https://github.com/dashpay/dips/blob/master/dip-0002.md#serialization-hashing-and-signing>`__ these new Transaction Types in order to accurately encode and decode Raw Transaction data.
+2. Integrated Systems must be able to `serialize and deserialize <https://github.com/dashpay/dips/blob/master/dip-0002.md#serialization-hashing-and-signing>`__ these new Transaction Types to accurately encode and decode Raw Transaction data.

 3. From a `backwards compatibility <https://github.com/dashpay/dips/blob/master/dip-0002.md#compatibility>`__